Tressa-Millering/Pill-Puzzle-Analysis/README.md

 Since each pill is eventually split in half, this process lasts exactly **2 \* N days**, ending with an empty bottle.

-SG1 runs the simulation **R times** and aggregates the results to estimate statistical properties of the system.
+  The simulation is run **R times** and aggregates the results to estimate statistical properties of the system.

 After the simulations complete, the program allows the user to explore the results through an interactive menu which answers the following questions: